Optimal local approximation spaces for parabolic problems: Introduction

 Finally, there has recently been a growing number of contributions concerning localized model order reduction for parametrized problems \cite{AH12,EP13,HK13,IQ12,MR02,MR04,MR15}.
 Local ansatz spaces are generated either via snapshots that are precomputed on local reference domains and reused for geometrically similar subdomains \cite{EP13,HK13,IQ12,MR02,MR04}, a combination of greedy-type reduced basis (RB) approximations and liftings of (eigenfunction or snapshot) interface modes \cite{EP13,HK13,MR15}, or greedy RB approximations with a principal component analysis compression \cite{AH12}.
 We refer to \cite{BI19} for an overview on localized model order reduction procedures for parametrized problems.
 In the time-dependent setting localized approaches addressing flow simulations can, for instance, be found in \cite{FI18,GG16,KF15}.
 Here, the local ansatz spaces are build using proper orthogonal decomposition \cite{FI18,GG16}, discrete empirical interpolation \cite{GG16}, or greedy-type RB approximations \cite{KF15}.

 The remainder of this paper is organized as follows.
 In \cref{model_problem} we introduce the parabolic model problem.
 Subsequently, the main contributions of this paper are developed in \cref{local_appr_spaces,global_approximation}.
-We propose optimal local approximation spaces in \cref{local_appr_spaces} and sketch how these optimal spaces can be approximated numerically say by randomized techniques in \cref{impl_and_random}.
+We propose optimal local approximation spaces in \cref{local_appr_spaces} and discuss their computational realization in \cref{impl_and_random}.
 Moreover, in \cref{global_approximation} we address the construction of a global approximation via GFEM and provide local and global a priori error bounds.
 Finally, we present numerical experiments in \cref{numerical_experiments} to demonstrate the approximation properties of our local and global reduced spaces and draw some conclusions in \cref{conclusions}.